 Hopefully, you find some good tips here if you’re buying a miter saw.
-Once you decide what to get, be sure you calibrate it before anything else.
+Once you decide what to get, be sure you how to calibrate the miter saw before anything else.
 What do you look for when you’re buying a miter saw?
 Tell us about it in the comments below!

 We used the Makita 18V X2 LXT Brushless 10″ Miter Saw for the majority of the photography in this article.
-Also featured is the Milwaukee M18 Fuel 10″ Miter Saw and Makita’s VC4710 HEPA dust extractor.
+Also featured is the Milwaukee M18 Fuel 10″ Miter Saw and the Makita VC4710 HEPA dust extractor.

 Ever check out a “review” site and you can’t tell if they actually tested the tools or if they’re just “recommending” the Amazon top sellers?
 That’s not us.
 We won’t recommend anything unless we’d actually use it ourselves and we don’t really care who the primary retailer is.
 It’s all about giving you a legitimate recommendation and our honest opinion of each product.

 We’ve been in business since 2008 covering tools, writing reviews, and reporting on industry news in the construction, automotive, and lawn care industries.
 Our Pro reviewers work in the trades and have the skills and experience to know whether tools can perform well in the field.

 Each year, we bring in and review more than 350 individual products.
 Our team will put our hands on hundreds of additional tools at media events and trade shows throughout the year.

 We consult with innovators in the technology and design of tools to gain a broader grasp of where these products fit and how they work.